The Night Broadway Converted a Classical Music Snob: A Nashville Story

 The Hot Chicken Interlude

-At 11PM, post-funk-night, I went to Prince's Hot Chicken Shack.
+At 11PM, post-funk-night, head to Prince's Hot Chicken Shack.
 The original.
 Since 1945.
-A tiny building on Dickerson Pike that looks like it might be closed until you see the line.
+A tiny building on Dickerson Pike that looks like it might be closed until you spot the line.

-Ordered medium heat.
-The chicken arrived in a paper-lined basket, sitting on white bread, with pickles.
-The first bite was excellent — crispy, peppery, the cayenne building slowly.
-By the third piece, my lips were numb.
-By the fourth, I was sweating visibly.
+Order medium heat.
+The chicken arrives in a paper-lined basket, sitting on white bread, with pickles.
+The first bite is excellent — crispy, peppery, the cayenne building slowly.
+By the third piece, your lips go numb.
+By the fourth, you're sweating visibly.

 The white bread absorbs the heat.
 The pickles cut through it.
 These aren't random accompaniments — they're engineering.
 The whole system is designed.